dltorrise/Social-Media-Backend/README.md

 THEN my server is started and the Mongoose models are synced to the MongoDB database WHEN I open API GET routes in Insomnia for ~~users~~ and thoughts THEN the data for each of these routes is displayed in a formatted JSON
-    -get all thoughts
+    ~~get all thoughts~~
 WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully ~~create, update, and delete users~~ and
-    -create, update, and delete thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully
+    ~~create, update, and delete thoughts in my database~~ WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully
-    -create and delete reactions to thoughts and ~~add and remove friends to a user’s friend list~~
+    ~~create~~ and delete reactions to thoughts and ~~add and remove friends to a user’s friend list~~
 ```

+just finish delete route and then in general I have questions
+and then I can make the video.

   ## Table of Contents